 Eli Blasko is an artist and designer based in Tucson, Arizona.

-Primarily working in sculpture and extended media, his work ranges from investigating traditional craft and design techniques to devising expansive conceptual interventions into the lives of objects.
-He also designs and fabricates highly detailed constructions for public, commercial, and gallery settings.
+Primarily working in sculpture and extended media, his work ranges from investigating traditional craft techniques to devising expansive conceptual interventions into the lives of objects.
 Many of his projects begin as research-based inquiries into the history of objects, images, and geographies.

-Eli received his MFA from Western Carolina University, a BFA from Slippery Rock University of Pennsylvania , and also studied in the Studio of Intermedia+ at The Academy of Fine Arts and Design in Bratislava, Slovakia.
+Eli received his MFA from Western Carolina University, his BFA from Slippery Rock University of Pennsylvania, and also studied in the Studio of Intermedia at The Academy of Fine Arts and Design in Bratislava, Slovakia.
 Additionally, he holds credentials as a craft instructor in carpentry and welding from the National Center for Construction Education Research.

-His recent projects include showing work for the 2023 Arizona Biennial at the Tucson Museum of Art, mounting solo shows at Revolve Asheville and the Western Carolina Fine Art Museum, and exhibiting public works with the Damyang International Arts Festival (South Korea) and the North Carolina Arboretum.
-His ongoing series of meticulously-designed map forgeries, Phantom Islands, was recently selected to be published in the 2023 issue of you are here: the journal of creative geography, published by the School of Geography, Development & Environment at the University of Arizona.
+His recent projects include showing work for the 2023 Arizona Biennial at the Tucson Museum of Art, showing at Pidgin Palace Arts in Tucson, mounting solo shows at Revolve Asheville and the Western Carolina Fine Art Museum, and exhibiting public works with the Damyang International Arts Festival (South Korea) and the North Carolina Arboretum.
+His ongoing series of meticulously-designed map forgeries, Phantom Islands, was recently published in the 2023 issue of you are here: the journal of creative geography, published by the School of Geography, Development & Environment at the University of Arizona.

 For additional information or project inquires, please contact: eli.blasko@gmail.com